 The course has a strong experiential component.
-The standard 8-week program of mindfulnessbased cognitive therapy (MBCT) is embedded in the course.
+The standard 8-week program of mindfulness-based cognitive therapy (MBCT) is embedded in the course.
 Students have first-hand experience as the participants of the MBCT.
 They are required to do mindfulness practice 45-60 minutes daily and participate in a whole day silence retreat.
 In addition to this experiential learning, students also have the opportunities to study the theoretical background of meditative traditions and how mindfulness is applied in contemporary mental health services.
 This is a course that requires both practical involvement and theoretical understanding.

+Assessment: 100% coursework.
 Pre-requisite: PSYC1001.